akuzko/zen-query/README.md

 - `sift_by(*presence_fields, **value_fields, &block)` method is used to hoist sets of query definitions that should be applied if, and only if, all specified values match criteria in the same way as in `query_by` method.
 Just like `query_by` method, values of specified fields are yielded to the block.
+Accepts the same options as it's `query_by` counterpart.
 Such `sift_by` definitions may be nested in any depth.

+- `sift_by!(*fields, &block)` declares a sifter block that is always applied (unless `:if` and/or `:unless` options are used).
+All values in params at specified `fields` are yielded to the block.

 - `sifter` alias for `sift_by`.
 Results in a more readable construct when a single presence field is passed.
 For example, `sifter(:paginated)`.